Are your copiers and printers in the most optimal locations in your office?

 The best place for any printer is closest to those who use it most.
 Not only does this save employee time by reducing the time spent walking to the printer, but it also reduces distractions to other employees who may not use the printers as frequently.

-- While this listing of print quantity should give you an idea of where most of the printing need is in the office, you may consider color coding the desks on the map – lowest being cooler colors and higher numbers increasing the warmth of the color.
-Use the color coding to locate printing hotspots.
+- Update map.
+While this listing of print quantity should give you an idea of where most of the printing need is in the office, you may consider color-coding the desks on the map – lowest being cooler colors and higher numbers increasing the warmth of the color.
+Use the color-coding to locate printing hotspots.

 Designated Printer Areas

 There is a temptation to make an office printer highly visible in order to optimize its use.
-While doing so seems to make a certain amount of sense, multifunction printing devices should ideally have a designated location away from workspaces.
-In possible, printers kept in their own room or corner will reduce any distracting sounds and foot traffic of those collecting prints.
+While doing so seems to make a certain amount of sense, multifunction printing devices and copiers should ideally have a designated location away from workspaces.
+If possible, printers kept in their own room or corner will reduce any distracting sounds and foot traffic of those collecting prints.
 This designated space will also help prevent potential damage to the devices from those moving about the office as well as reduce the convenience of unnecessary printing to save costs.
 A designated printing area is also a good way to reduce any office distractions in the event that the printer requires repair.
+Keeping a copier or printer device away from open windows is also recommended so as to reduce the humidity that can affect paper curl and result in paper jams.

 Printer Locations To Avoid